vadim-fridman/portfolio-yandex-practicum/01_Data_Preprocessing__Bank_Loans_Overdue_Rate/readme.md

-This is my very first data analysis project.
+This is my very first data analysis project, so don't judge me too harshly.

 Please take a look into other ones too!